positron-solutions/transient-showcase/README.md

 ```

+### Reading Scope Directly

+⚠️ **WARNING** When writing predicates, that read or write the scope using `oref` and `oset`, you will need to determine whether `transient--prefix` or `transient-current-prefix` is correct.
+When called from a parent transient, you might end up picking the wrong prefix to read from at the wrong time.
+These variables change throughout the lifecycle!
+Use [edebug](#org17577d6) you must!

 ### TODO Errata with prefix arg (`C-u` universal argument).

 Key binding sequences, such as `wa` instead of single-key prefix bindings, will unset the prefix argument (the old-school Emacs `C-u` prefix argument, not the prefix's scope or other explicit arguments)